luca-bassoricci/gitlab/doc/operations/incident_management/incidents.md

 To delete a timeline event:

-1. Click on ellipsis to see the menu:
+1. Select the ellipsis to see the menu:

   ![Incident timeline events delete menu](img/delete_events_1.png)

-1. Click **Delete**.
-Once clicked, you sell a confirmation modal:
+1. Select **Delete**.
+Once selected, you sell a confirmation modal:

   ![Incident timeline events delete confirm](img/delete_events_2.png)

-1. Click on **Delete Event** to confirm the deletion.
+1. Select **Delete Event** to confirm the deletion.

 ### Recent updates view **(PREMIUM)**